 Money should follow students.
 Families have the sovereign right to demand quality options, expect quality schools, effective teaching and learning, and choose what they believe best fits their children’s intellectual, emotional, and cultural needs.
 Exercising these choices have always been standard practices for the affluent and influential.

-However, the resources Principal Eren refers to are actually for children and should follow them to wherever their parents choose to send them.
+However, the resources people often refer to are actually for children and should follow them to wherever their parents choose to send them.
 It’s rare to hear people scold white folks and the privileged people of color for choosing their schools.
 You don’t hear the “you’re taking resources away” argument if you are white and/or affluent.
-Contrary to many peoples‘ abhorrent beliefs, Black and Brown children are entitled to a quality education, not just the education their parents can financially afford.
+Contrary to many peoples‘ abhorrent beliefs about children of color, Black and Brown children are entitled to a quality education, not just the education their parents can financially afford.

-Principal Eren, why is it so rare, pray tell?
-Could it have something to do with the outcomes for Black and Brown children?
+Why?
+Could it have something to do with the outcomes for Black and Brown children in these schools?
 The lack of accountability for what Black students learn and are able to do ?
 The lack of opportunity poor students are afforded?
 The wanton racism and classism that exists in our schools?

 As a principal, I championed great schools and blasted bad ones.
 When a magnet school opened in our school’s backyard a few years ago, I didn’t lament that they shouldn’t open a magnet school or that this new school shouldn’t receive support.
 On the contrary, I celebrated that families in West Philly would have more quality options, an increased number of strong schools, and I was absolutely thrilled that a principal I knew and admired would be leading it.

-Because I intimately know, that what Principal Eren describes as a safety net, is often nothing short of a nightmare for far too many families.
+Because I intimately know, that when politicians describe the public schools Black and Latnix children are forced to attend as democratic education and a public good, they are often nothing short of a nightmare for far too many families.

-Lastly, Principal Eren came into education through an alternative route, Teach for America, a program often derided by the same groups who vehemently oppose Black people having the audacity to pursue the “white only” privilege of choosing their children’s school.
+For example, the folks who hate Teach for America so much, are often the same people who vehemently oppose Black people having the audacity to pursue the “white only” privilege of choosing their children’s school.